GetStream/stream-chat-react-native/README.md

 </Chat>;
 ```

-If you would like to override certain keys in in-built translation.
+If you would like to override certain keys in in-built translation:
-UI will be automatically updated in this case.

 ```js static
 const i18n = new Streami18n({